Generic name: thalidomide (tha LID oh mide)

 What is thalidomide?

-Thalidomide is available only from a certified pharmacy under a special program called Thalomid REMS.
+Thalidomide is available only in a 28-day supply from a certified pharmacy under a special program.
 You must be registered in the program and agree to use birth control as required.
-You will be limited to a 28-day supply of thalidomide each time your prescription is refilled.

 Thalidomide may also be used for purposes not listed in this medication guide.

-Never use this medicine if you are pregnant.
+Never use thalidomide if you are pregnant.
 Even one dose of thalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.

 Thalidomide may cause blood clots.
 Stop using this medicine and call your doctor at once if you have symptoms such as sudden numbness, severe headache, problems with vision or speech, chest pain, shortness of breath, or swelling in your arm or leg.